aliramazanov/employee-database-cli/README.md

 ## SQLite Database

-- Employee data is now stored in an SQLite database (data.sqlite3).
+- Employee data will be stored in an SQLite database (data.sqlite3).